kai3341/systemPY/docs/index.md

 The most painful part is one-time scripts.
 It's kind of The Banana Gorilla
-Problem: you wanted a banana but you have to initialize a gorilla holding the banana and the entire jungle, and then graceful shutdown it
+Problem: you wanted a banana but you have to initialize a gorilla holding the banana and the entire jungle, and then gracefully shutdown it

 ## Solution

-This library allows you to implement application startup and shutdown in declarative way.
+This library allows you to implement application startup and shutdown in a declarative way.
 You have to implement a class for each your component, write the startup and shutdown code.
-Then combine required components as mixins into the current application `Unit` class.
+Then combine required components as mixins into the current application `App` class.
 Then create an instance and pass dependencies as keyword arguments.
-In case it's daemon run `instance.run_sync()` methed
+In case it's daemon run `instance.run_sync()` method

 It's possible to use `systemPY` in three scenarios: